Graduate School

 Oral Preliminary Examination

-The oral preliminary examination is taken near the completion of the student’s course work.
-The oral examination is conducted by the student’s doctoral committee, and should cover the student’s knowledge in his or her major and minor subjects.
-The exam may cover the student’s proposed research topic, although no more than one-half the time should be devoted to specific aspects of the proposal.
+The oral preliminary examination is taken near the completion of the student's coursework.
+The oral examination is conducted by the student's doctoral committee and should cover the student's knowledge in their major and minor subjects.
+The exam may cover the student's proposed research topic, although no more than one-half the time should be devoted to specific aspects of the proposal.
 The examination should be scheduled for at least two hours, and the exam date must be scheduled in the Graduate School at least two weeks in advance.
 If more than one negative vote is recorded by the examining committee, the candidate will have failed the oral examination.
 No more than two re-examinations are permitted by the Graduate School, although academic units may allow fewer re-examinations.

 At least one complete academic term must elapse between the time of the preliminary oral examination and the final oral examination.
 If more than five years elapse between these two examinations, the candidate will be required to take another preliminary oral examination.